Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 ### Setup & Initialization

-IMPORTANT: Before beginning the tutorial, ensure you have installed AMD Vitis™ 2025.2 software.
-Ensure you have downloaded the Common Images for Embedded Vitis Platforms from [this link](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html).
+IMPORTANT: Before beginning the tutorial, install AMD Vitis™ 2025.2 software.
+Download the Common Images for Embedded Vitis Platforms from [this link](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html).

 Set the environment variable ```COMMON_IMAGE_VERSAL``` to the full path where you have downloaded the Common Images.
 Then set the environment variable ```PLATFORM_REPO_PATHS``` to the value ```$XILINX_VITIS/base_platforms```.